mehbubratul/neoKafka/README.md

 3. Note that both producers can write to the same partition if appropriate.

-##### Replication
+##### :five: Replication

-To make your data fault-tolerant and highly-available, every topic can be replicated, even across geo-regions or datacenters, so that there are always multiple brokers that have a copy of the data just in case things go wrong, you want to do maintenance on the brokers, and so on.
-A common production setting is a replication factor of 3, i.e., there will always be three copies of your data.
-This replication is performed at the level of topic-partitions.
+To make our data **fault-tolerant** and **highly-available**,
+- every topic can be replicated,
+- even across geo-regions or datacenters, so that there are **always multiple brokers** that have _a copy of the data just in case things go wrong_, or maintenance required on the brokers, and so on.
+- A common production setting is a **replication factor of 3**, i.e., there will always be three copies of your data. ___This replication is performed at the level of topic-partitions___.

-### Kafka APIs
+### :large_blue_circle: Kafka APIs

 Kafka has **five core APIs** for **Java and Scala**:

 ##### :one: The Admin API

-to manage and inspect topics, brokers, and other Kafka objects.
+To ___manage and inspect___ topics, brokers, and other Kafka objects.

 ##### :two: The Producer API

-to publish (write) a stream of events to one or more Kafka topics.
+To ___publish (write)___ a stream of events to one or more Kafka topics.

 ##### :three: The Consumer API

-to subscribe to (read) one or more topics and to process the stream of events produced to them.
+To ___subscribe to (read)___ one or more topics and ___to process___ the stream of events produced to them.

 ##### :four: The Kafka Streams API

-to implement stream processing applications and microservices.
+To ___implement stream processing applications and microservices___.

 It provides higher-level functions to process event streams, including transformations, stateful operations like aggregations and joins, windowing, processing based on event-time, and more.

 Input is read from one or more topics in order to generate output to one or more topics, effectively transforming the input streams to output streams.

 ##### :five: The Kafka Connect API

-to build and run reusable data import/export connectors that consume (read) or produce (write) streams of events from and to external systems and applications so they can integrate with Kafka.
+To ___build and run reusable data import/export connectors___ that consume (read) or produce (write) streams of events from and to external systems and applications so they can integrate with Kafka.

 For example, a connector to a relational database like PostgreSQL might capture every change to a set of tables.
 However, in practice, you typically don't need to implement your own connectors because the Kafka community already provides hundreds of ready-to-use connectors.